MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 ### User and Device enrollment

-These iOS/iPadOS devices are personal or BYOD (bring your own device) devices that can access work or school email, apps, and other data.
+These iOS/iPadOS devices are personal or BYOD (bring your own device) devices that can access organization email, apps, and other data.
 Starting with iOS 13 and newer, this enrollment option targets users or targets devices.
 It doesn't require resetting the devices.

 When you create the enrollment profile, you're asked to to choose **User enrollment**, **Device enrollment** or **Determine based on user choice**.